xen-project/xen/docs/misra/deviations.rst

        resulting slowdown is negligible.
      - Project-wide deviation, tagged as `disapplied` for ECLAIR.

+   * - R2.6
+     - Labels deliberately marked as unused trough the pseudo-attribute `__maybe_unused` are either the result of them not being in certain build configurations, or as a deliberate practice (e.g., `unimplemented_insn`).
+       Given that the compiler is then entitled to remove them, the presence of such labels poses no risks.
+     - Tagged as `deliberate` for ECLAIR.

    * - R3.1
      - Comments starting with '/\*' and containing hyperlinks are safe as they are not instances of commented-out code.